BakkerGames/GRIF/GRIFTools/DAGS_SYNTAX.md

 @foreachlist(token,name)

 >Executes the code in the "foreachlist" block multiple times, by replacing "$token" (the token with a leading "$") anywhere in it with all the comma-separated values in the list "name".
 The script in the block will be executed once per value.
 Tokens can be anything, but should have no spaces or special characters.
-Nesting is allow if the tokens are different.
+Nesting is allowed if the tokens are different.

 >Note: Any values within the list which are "" or "null" will be ignored.